CARE AND USE OF YOUR DEVICE

 - Fasten top and bottom straps in same manner.

-Always check with prescribing doctor for precise wearing schedule.
+Always check with prescribing doctor for a precise wearing schedule.
 Many times the TLSO is worn only when out of bed while sitting or standing.
 Other times, the doctor requires the TLSO to be worn at all times.

 Cleaning and Maintenance